CoR-Forum/CoR-Forum-neV-Docs/Einladung_Gründungsversammlung.md

 ### ℹ️ Important Notes

 - All founding members present are eligible to vote.
-- Requests to add items to the agenda must be submitted **no later than May 25, 2025**, preferably by email to [joshua@treudler.net](mailto:joshua@treudler.net) or via Discord.
+- Requests to add items to the agenda must be submitted **no later than August 24, 2025**, preferably by email to [joshua@treudler.net](mailto:joshua@treudler.net) or via Discord.
 - Participation will take place online; the access link will be made available on [cor-forum.de](https://cor-forum.de) at least one hour before the meeting begins.

 We welcome every participant and look forward to your active involvement in this non-profit initiative.